-While awaiting the report from the Belgian price-monitoring watchdog, Observatoire des prix, for the fourth quarter of 2020, we can already see that energy price inflation is negative for the past year in Belgium.
+By examining the report from the Belgian price-monitoring watchdog, Observatoire des prix, for the full-year of 2020, we can see that energy price inflation is negative for two consecutive years in Belgium.
 It is even lower than the rate in the main neighbouring countries (France, Germany, and the Netherlands).

 Nothing is less certain.
 Despite the prospect of an economic recovery with the long-awaited arrival of a vaccine, the slowdown experienced by the country in 2020 is expected to continue for some time.
 This is in any case the opinion of economists.
 Consumer prices will therefore likely remain at a low average level in 2021, or even in 2022.
 However, we can expect that the inflation rate will probably be positive, and higher than that of 2020.
 This increase is not surprising, however, given the abysmal level that prices have reached this year.

 In any event, predictions remain difficult, especially when it comes to energy.
 While the price of oil should logically recover, it is impossible to know when it will return to its pre-crisis level.
 In addition, the price of gas continues to be impacted by the two previous winters (during which weather conditions had been unusually mild), while the price of electricity could well soar depending on the outcome of the nuclear issue.